 A Permit is required to climb Osorno, and you can get it with local agencies which by the way can take you all the way up to the summit.
 The route is a little bit long, around 5 hours up and another 3 down, and the price is fair enough.

-From December to March.
 The route is not dificult, only a walk up to the summit with ice in 30º degrees steep slopes.
-Crampons, ice axes and Plastic boots are required because of the risk of frostbites, after all, this is Patagonia, it is cold year round.
+Crampons, ice axes and Plastic boots are required because of the risk of frostbites, after all, this is Patagonia, it is cold year round

 At Las Burbujas refugee.